huangelaine310/tooo/README.md

 ## Supported Languages
 Currently, only zh_TW (Traditional Chinese) is supported.

+If you'd like to help support another language, please feel free to contribute!

+## Contribution
+TODO

 ## Updates
 - May 29, 2021 - Supports translation of Post New Work and Post New Chapter pages to zh_TW.